 - 1/2 teaspoon red chilli flakes

 - 500 grams potatoes washed, peeled and cubed

 - 2 teaspoons crushed coriander and cumin powder

 - 1 teaspoon garam masala powder

 - 1/2 teaspoon turmeric powder

-- Now add the finely chopped onion, and fry until its golden brown.
+- Now add the chopped potatoes and cook for 7-8 minutes, until about half cooked and lightly golden brown.

 - Now add the ginger garlic paste and the green chili paste.
 Mix and cook for about a minute.